sara-nl/spiderdocs/source/Pages/compute_on_spider.rst

 Using GPU nodes
 ===============

 To run your program on GPU nodes some guidelines for the user have to be taken into account.
+First of all, GPUs are only available on the GPU nodes ``wn-gp-[01,02]`` and ``wn-ga-[01,02]`` and **not** on the UI nodes.
 All GPU nodes run Nvidia hardware and as such, CUDA software is necessary.
 The CUDA drivers are installed on the relevant machines, but the CUDA interface and other programs need to be run in a singularity container.
 Nvidia has containers available on the internet for CUDA use, that can be built upon.
 These can be found `here <https://catalog.ngc.nvidia.com/containers>`_.
 Alternatively, you can build your own container from scratch, which is also show in the next section.
 Before building the container, the user needs to know the version of the drivers available on the GPU nodes.
 The version can be found with:

 .. code-block:: bash